-Based on the number of ligaments preserved during the surgery, knee replacement can be classified into cruciate retaining (preserving posterior cruciate ligament) and cruciate sacrificing (removing posterior cruciate ligament).
-Although, this largely depends on the surgeon’s preference, studies have not shown any significant different between these two types of knee replacement.
-In my practice, I generally use cruciate retaining knee replacement for most cases.
+Based on the number of ligaments preserved during the surgery, knee replacement can be classified into cruciate-retaining (preserving posterior cruciate ligament) and cruciate sacrificing (removing posterior cruciate ligament).
+Although this largely depends on the surgeon’s preference, studies have not shown any significant difference between these two types of knee replacement.
+In my practice, I generally use cruciate-retaining knee replacement for most cases.

-Overall, total knee replacement is a very successful operation in modern day surgery.
-In my practice, success rate of a total knee replacement is 90% or higher.
-Pain relief and improvement in the quality of life is substantial in vast majority of patients.
+Overall, total knee replacement is a very successful operation in modern-day surgery.
+In my practice, the success rate of a total knee replacement is 90% or higher.
+Pain relief and improvement in the quality of life is substantial in the vast majority of patients.
 It improves mobility and alleviates pain during day-to-day activities.
 It also helps patients maintain an independent life with little/no dependence on carers/family.

-Risks of total knee replacement include infection (around 1%), bleeding, DVT (clots in your leg), PE (clots in your lung), stiffness, loosening, wear, persistent pain (around 1%), medical and anaesthetic complications.
-Precautions are taken in order to minimize all the above risks e.g. use of antibiotic prophylaxis and specialized laminar air flow theatres to minimize the risk of infection, use of blood thinning medications and mechanical methods to reduce the risk of clots, etc. Post-operative exercises are extremely important to decrease the risk of post-operative stiffness.
+Risks of total knee replacement include infection (around 1%), bleeding, DVT (clots in your leg), PE (clots in your lung), stiffness, loosening, wear, persistent pain (around 1%), medical and anesthetic complications.
+Precautions are taken in order to minimize all the above risks e.g. use of antibiotic prophylaxis and specialized laminar airflow theatres to minimize the risk of infection, use of blood-thinning medications, and mechanical methods to reduce the risk of clots, etc. Post-operative exercises are extremely important to decrease the risk of post-operative stiffness.

 You are generally admitted to the hospital on the day of surgery.
-Average length of stay in the hospital is 3-4 days.
-During the hospital stay, a multi-disciplinary team including orthopaedic team, ward doctor, nursing staff, physiotherapist and occupational therapist, treats you.
+The average length of stay in the hospital is 3-4 days.
+During the hospital stay, a multi-disciplinary team including an orthopedic team, ward doctor, nursing staff, physiotherapist, and occupational therapist, treats you.
 Once you and the team are happy with the progress, you are discharged from the hospital.

-You can expect some swelling and redness around the wound and of the lower leg for few weeks.
-Generally by 6 to 12 weeks, functional recovery can be expected in most patients.
+You can expect some swelling and redness around the wound and of the lower leg for a few weeks.
+Generally, by 6 to 12 weeks, functional recovery can be expected in most patients.
 Most patients can expect to drive around 6 weeks mark.